interconnectit/deckr/components/deckr-search/README.md

 ## Security

-If you discover any security search issues, please email support@interconectit.com instead of using the issue tracker.
+If you discover any security related issues, please email support@interconectit.com instead of using the issue tracker.

 ## Credits